TiagoVentura/venturatiago.com/content/publication/voting_violence_mex/index.md

 publication_short = "Conditionally Accepted at Comparative Political Studies"

 # Abstract and optional shortened version.
 abstract = "In this article, we examine the demand-and-supply dynamic of security policies.
-We argue there are two informational shortcuts through which voters process policy alternatives and choose among them: (1) their own personal experiences with violence and (2) candidates' profiles.
+We argue there are two informational shortcuts through which voters process policy alternatives and choose among them: (1) their own personal experiences with violence and (2) candidates’ profiles.
 We test our argument through an original survey experiment conducted in Mexico.
-We model voters' decisions to support candidates campaigning over a variety of security proposals.
-Our survey design takes advantage of recent developments in network models to better measure the effects of crime exposure on voters' preferences.
-We find that higher exposure to crime victimization is associated with an increased support for only some iron-fist policies, therefore highlighting the importance of unpacking security policies instead of generalizing the results of crime exposure.
-We show null effects of partisan advantages and reveal the role of non-partisan heuristics, such as the candidate's professional experience, in preferences for security policies."
+We model voters’ decisions to support candidates campaigning over a variety of security proposals.
+Our survey design takes advantage of recent developments in network models to better measure the effects of crime exposure on voters’ preferences.
+We find that higher exposure to crime victimization is associated with increased support for only some iron-fist policies, therefore highlighting the importance of unpacking security policies instead of generalizing the results of crime exposure.
+We show null effects of partisan advantages and reveal the role of non-partisan heuristics, such as the candidate’s professional experience, in preferences for security policies."

 # Is this a selected publication? (true/false)
 selected = true